TAMARA BELT, Landscape Committee Chair

 Ann Navaro is an attorney focusing on environmental and natural resources issues and litigation.
 She brings her extensive experience with land use, environment, and resource law to the Tregaron Board.
 Ann hails from Cincinnati, Ohio, where she served on the board of a historic house and other philanthropic and non-profit organizations.
 She holds a B.A. from Wellesley College and a J.D. from the University of Cincinnati.
 Ann lives in Dupont Circle with her two children, who attend Maret School and Edmund Burke School.

-Nick Netchvolodoff serves as president of the Cleveland Park Historical Society, where he helps to preserve and enhance the historic integrity of the neighborhood.
+Nick Netchvolodoff serves as Treasurer of the board and as a representative of the Cleveland Park Historical Society, where serves as President and helps to preserve and enhance the historic integrity of the neighborhood.
 Nick worked in finance at several telecommunications companies, including MCI Corporation and PSINet, and was a vice president at Lehman Brothers and Barclays Capital before starting an independent financial consultancy in 2010.
 Nick earned a B.A. in mathematical economics from Brown University and is a certified public accountant.

 Nick has lived in Cleveland Park since 1996 with his wife Cathy Livingston, and their children, who attend St. Albans School and National Cathedral School.